Richardessobe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script Display the last 10 lines of /etc/passwd
+This script Display the first 10 lines of /etc/passwd